Nuclear Power Information

 Boring surveys, surface geological investigations, trench excavation surveys, offshore acoustic exploration, literature surveys, aerial photographic interpretation, airborne gravity surveys, etc.

 Demonstration of seismic safety and identification of seismic safety threshold

 Vibration tests are conducted using the world’s largest-class shaking table to demonstrate the seismic safety of important safety components, such as the containment vessel.

 The seismic safety of such components is verified by applying a greater seismic force than that assumed in the design stage to a full-scale model or a detailed model placed on a shaking table.

 A nuclear power station is built on a robust foundation.

 A nuclear power station is built on a foundation that provides solid support by digging deep into the ground, rather than on subsurface ground in which earthquake-induced vibration would be significantly amplified.

 The nuclear power plant will automatically shut down in response to a strong earthquake ground motion.

-When a seismoscope detects a large seismic acceleration, it sends a signal to the control device which automatically shuts the reactor down in a safe manner.
+Multiple seismoscopes are installed at a nuclear power station.
+When a seismoscope detects a large seismic acceleration, it sends a signal to a control device which automatically and safely shuts the reactor down.